A Helpful ADHD Tip – Chore Sticks: An Anxiety-Free Chore Hack for ADHD Adults *Revised

-… Except we have to.
-Every.
-Single.
-Day.
-Because we live in homes and homes get dirty and they have to be cleaned.
-Over and over again.
+The sad truth is that we live in homes and homes get dirty and they have to be cleaned.
+Over and over and over again.
+And the more kids you have, the quicker all your work comes completely undone.

 What’s your greatest struggle when it comes to getting the housework done?